emberjs/website/source/guides/deprecations/index.md

 ##### Ember.js libraries and plugins

-If the code triggering this deprecation is being fired from a library, that library my need to update its suggested usage.
+If the code triggering this deprecation is being fired from a library, that library may need to update its suggested usage.

 One solution for such a library is to provide mixins instead of classes: